ciscou/cubecomps-mobile/README.md

 ## API included!

 Want to develop your own cubecomps application?
-No need to re-scrap cubecomps.com!
+No need to re-scrape cubecomps.com!
 Just use our API.

 ### Get a list of competitions.